Cervical mucus plug

 A cervical mucus plug (operculum) is a plug that fills and seals the cervical canal during pregnancy.
-It is formed by a small amount of cervical mucus.
+It is formed by a small amount of cervical mucus that condenses to form a cervical mucus plug during pregnancy.

-The mucus plug acts as a protective barrier by deterring the passage of bacteria into the uterus, and contains a variety of antimicrobial agents, including immunoglobulins, and similar antimicrobial peptides to those found in nasal mucus.
+The cervical mucus plug (CMP) acts as a protective barrier by deterring the passage of bacteria into the uterus, and contains a variety of antimicrobial agents, including immunoglobulins, and similar antimicrobial peptides to those found in nasal mucus.The CMP inhibits the migration of vaginal bacteria towards the uterus, protecting against opportunistic infections that can lead to pelvic inflammatory disease and the onset of preterm labor.
+Ensuring the presence and proper function of the CMP is essential in reducing severe infections and promoting overall reproductive health.

-Normally during pregnancy, the mucus can be described as cloudy, clear, thick, salty and sticky, although viscoelasticity may be the most appropriate term to describe it.
+During pregnancy, the mucus has viscoelastic properties and can be described as cloudy, clear, thick, salty and sticky.
+It holds innate and adaptive immunity properties allowing for protection of the cervical epithelium during pregnancy.
 Toward the end of the pregnancy, when the cervix thins, some blood is released into the cervix which causes the mucus to become bloody.
-As the pregnant woman gets closer to labor, the mucus plug discharges as the cervix begins to dilate.
+As the pregnancy progresses into labor, the cervix begins to dilate and the mucus plug is discharged.
 The plug may come out as a plug, a lump, or simply as increased vaginal discharge over several days.
-The mucus may be tinged with brown, pink, or red blood, which is why the event is sometimes referred to as "bloody show".
 Loss of the mucus plug does not necessarily mean that delivery or labor is imminent.

-Having intercourse or a vaginal examination can also disturb the mucus plug and cause a pregnant woman to see some blood-tinged discharge, even when labor does not begin over the next few days.
+Having intercourse or a vaginal examination can also disturb the mucus plug and cause pregnant individuals to see some blood-tinged discharge, even when labor does not begin over the next few days.

+A cervical mucus plug can allow for identification of an individual's ovulation cycle and serve as fertility indicator.
+The cervical mucus plug proteome changes throughout an individual's menstrual cycle and allows for identification of specific proteins that may represent different stages of ovulation.

+Some proteins found within the cervical mucus of patients with endometriosis could serve as potential biomarkers for the disease.

+Components

+Cervicovaginal mucus is composed of water, gel-forming-mucins (GFMS), and vaginal flora.
+GMFS are a combination of proteins and other molecules that are responsible for the viscoelastic properties of the mucus.
+Cervical mucus is formed by secretory cells within the cervical crypts.

+Mucus glycoproteins (mucins) provide structural framework for a CMP, they determine the elasticity and fluid mechanics of a cervical mucus plug.